aaronchantrill/jasper-client/TutorialSetup.md

 Thank you for being interested in my workshop!
 This is a free workshop being presented as part of Linuxfest Northwest 2018.
 We have a lot to get through in the course of two hours, so I am asking everyone to arrive with a working development environment and ready to start working.

 Jasper is a virtual assistant that runs well on a Raspberry Pi computer.
+It supports a variety of speech to text and text to speech engines.
+In this tutorial we will be installing two offline speech to text engines (pocketsphinx and deepspeech) and one offline text to speech engine with a variety of voices (flite).
+This will allow your virtual assistant to function without an internet connection and without sharing your voice informat with any 3rd parties.

 What I need you to bring is a virtual machine running Debian Stretch from the 1st DVD (<a href="https://cdimage.debian.org/debian-cd/current/amd64/iso-dvd/debian-9.4.0-amd64-DVD-1.iso">debian-9.4.0-amd64-DVD-1.iso</a>) which you can download from https://cdimage.debian.org/debian-cd/current/amd64/iso-dvd/ (or get the 32 bit version from https://cdimage.debian.org/debian-cd/current/i386/iso-dvd/debian-9.4.0-i386-DVD-1.iso if that's how you roll).
 It also has to have access to speakers and a microphone to work.